 X-Carve or Shapeoko?

-Two highly popular CNC machines, which have made home manufacturing affordable and real for people.
+These two highly popular CNC machines have made home manufacturing affordable for people.

 If you had to choose one, which would it be?